 Here’s a breakdown of Wrike’s design team workflow:

-In Queue — The task is in the queue.
+- In Queue — Our design team's workflow begins when a task is in the queue.
 Date and designer are not set yet.

 Manage the revision process with collaboration, not frustration